Iamprashanth-1/book-management/README.md

 # This is datagrokr-assignment
+# * This is For Part-2 restapi
+# * Follow these steps
+ * Clone the Repository
+  * next cd Part-2 Rest API

-  -> First install all requirements using
+  -> install all requirements using

    * pip install -r requirements.txt

    ------------------------------------

-   * Then Run gre.py
+   * Then Run gre.py or using py gre.py

    * You will able to see this type